PROBE: Would you Swap your Partner with a Robot Designed to be ‘The One’?

 Research Theme: Creative Arts Practice, Digital Humanities, Identities in Transformation

-Event Type: Alumni, Arts and Culture, Lectures and Seminars, Public, Science Gallery
+Event Category: Alumni, Arts and Culture, Lectures and Seminars, Public, Science Gallery

 Type of Event: One-time event